-To futher increase the student's chances for academic success, Wor-Wic encourages all students to enroll in SDV 100 in their first semester/session at the college.
+To further increase the student's chances for academic success, Wor-Wic encourages all students to enroll in SDV 100 in their first semester/session at the college.
 SDV 100 is required, however, for students who are required to take ENG 084 and those who want to register for six or more credit hours in one semester/session if they have not accumulated nine credit hours with a grade point average of 2.00.
 Exceptions are made for students with an associate or higher degree and students who transfer an equivalent course to Wor-Wic.

-SDV 100 is designed to help students meet their academic goals.
+SDV 100 introduces students to the information and habits that facilitate academic success at the college level.
 This course specifically encourages students to explore the Wor-Wic experience by interacting with peers, faculty and administrators and by both examining and experiencing the types of skills and attitudes that will enable them to be successful in their college careers.